-- Let T be the variable that we would like to (hypothetically) intervene on and set it to t. - An intervention that sets T = t entails the following three changes: - I. Structural changes to the causal model - In the corresponding NPSEM, replace $T \leftarrow f_T(pa_G(T), \epsilon_T)$ with $T \leftarrow t$ . - The structural equations for other variables may change depending on their genealogical relations to T. - II.
-Graphical changes to the DAG - In the corresponding DAG $\mathcal{G}(V)$ , delete all incoming edges into T and switch random T to fixed value t. - ▶ Nodes on the downstream of T turn into counterfactuals. - III.
+- ▶ Let T be the variable that we would like to (hypothetically) intervene on and set it to t. - An intervention that sets T = t entails the following three changes: - I. Structural changes to the causal model - In the corresponding NPSEM, replace $T \leftarrow f_T(pa_G(T), \epsilon_T)$ with $T \leftarrow t$. - The structural equations for other variables may change depending on their genealogical relations to T. - II.
+Graphical changes to the DAG - In the corresponding DAG $\mathcal{G}(V)$, delete all incoming edges into T and fix the T node to take value t. - The vertices on the downstream of T turn into counterfactuals. - III.
 Probabilistical changes to the joint distribution - In the corresponding joint distirbution p(V), drop the factor $p(T \mid pa{\mathcal{G}}(T))$ from the factorization of p(V), and evaluate all other factors at T = t. - Upon the intervention, we end up with a truncated factorization.